ericphanson/ExplicitImports.jl/README.md

 ## Command-line usage

-ExplicitImports provides a `cli` function to facilitate using ExplicitImports directly from the command line.
+ExplicitImports provides a `main` function to facilitate using ExplicitImports directly from the command line.
 For example,

 ```bash
 julia <path/to/ExplicitImports.jl>/scripts/explicit-imports.jl path_to_package